jreisinger/docs/notes/varia/datadog.md

+Reviewed: 2023-09-22

 # Terminology and concepts

-Metrics, Traces and Logs

-* when: all these data types contain creation timestamp
-* where: reserved tags (host, device, source, service, env, version) indicate where the data originated from
+Logs, metrics and Traces

+* logs:     WHY is sth. happenning (e.g. why did a request fail, why did a cluster autoscale)
-* metrics -> **what** is happening (e.g. what is the latency, what is number of page views, what is the number of instances in an autoscaling deployment)
+* metrics:  WHAT is happening (e.g. what is number of page views, what is the number of instances in an autoscaling deployment)
-* logs -> **why** is sth. happenning (e.g. why did a request fail, why did a user visit a page, why did a cluster autoscale)
-* traces -> **how** is sth. happenning (e.g. how are requests being processed)
+* traces:   HOW is sth. happenning (e.g. how are requests being processed)
+* WHEN:     all these data types contain creation timestamp
+* WHERE:    reserved tags (host, device, source, service, env, version) indicate where the data originated from

 Logs

-* info from logs can be extracted in the form of attributes
+* info from logs can be extracted in the form of ATTRIBUTES
 * DD takes into account that not all ingested logs are of equal value
 * so log ingestion and indexing are decoupled
 * you can collect all logs and
   * archive the ones you don't need (you can Rehydrate them as needed)
   * index and manage the relevant ones

-All DD agent and apps configurations in Docker are done via:

-* environment variables
-* volumes
-* Docker labels

 Integration types